-Despite some wide spread drug use in various areas of Pakistan, the penalty for drug offences tend to be quite severe and do include the death penalty.
+Despite some wide spread drug use in various areas of Pakistan, the penalty for drug offences tends to be quite severe, and does include the death penalty.
 Even possessing small quantities of "soft" drugs for personal recreational purposes can result in long jail sentences, heavy fines, deportation or all of them at once.

 Pakistan also has the death penalty for serious crimes such as murder and rape, but it also includes blasphemy and unlawful assembly.
-So if a member of the police or security services informs you that you are, or are about to commit blasphemy, take it very seriously as the sentence may be death.
+So, if a member of the police or security services informs you that you are, or are about to commit blasphemy, take it very seriously as the sentences are serious.

 Certain forms of sexual conduct are illegal under Pakistani law.
 Homosexuality and sodomy are both illegal, with penalties ranging up to life imprisonment.
 It is also illegal for unmarried heterosexual couples to live together, although the punishment is not as severe as those for homosexual activities.